 - As often as possible, use an alternative commuting option such as walking, biking, scooters or rollerblades.

 - Get involved.
 Connect with organizations and attend public forums to advocate for protecting the greenspaces, parks and wildlife areas around you.

 - And when you have time on the weekends or long vacations, take some time away from the city and explore natural environments that interest you.
 Even a short amount of time spent in natural environments can have a restorative effect on our mind and body.

 We Can Help

 VITAL WorkLife has numerous resources for members to help you find your work/life balance so you can have more time to enjoy the natural world around you.
 Learn more about VITAL WorkLife and our holistic approach to well being.
-For more information visit VITALWorkLife.com or contact us at 800.383.1908.
+For more information contact us online or at 800.383.1908.